rizzza/api-gateway-endpoints/README.md

-# API Gateway Endpoint Definitions Template

-This repository contains the API Gateway endpoint definitions as well as the configurations to run in the all-in-one image.

-These definitions are used to generate the API Gateway configuration for the services.
-The [`Dockerfile`](Dockerfile) in this repository is used to build a container image that contains the krakend configuration and the krakend binary and plugins.
+# Infratographer API-GATEWAY

+This repo contains the api-gateway for infratographer.
+This is the API that all infratographer eco systems tools are being built against.

+The goal is to provide an easy way for end users to add additional endpoints for custom components as well as replace infratographer provided components with components that provide the same API interfaces.

 ## Usage

 ### Adding endpoints

-All the definitions are in the `endpoints` directory.
-The format of the files follows the [Lura](https://luraproject.org/) [endpoint configuration format](https://www.krakend.io/docs/endpoints/).
+All the definitions are in the `krakendcfg/templates` directory.
+Once you create your endpoint file, add it's reference to the `krakendcfg/templates/_endpoints.tmpl` file.
+The format of the files follows the
+[Lura](https://luraproject.org/) [endpoint configuration format](https://www.krakend.io/docs/endpoints/).
 Specifically, each file may be a single endpoint definition or an array of endpoint definitions.

-Each file should be placed in a directory named after the service it is for.
 The name of the file should be the name of the endpoint.

-The files in `endpoints/api.test.v1/` serve as examples.
+The file in `krakendcfg/templates/loadbalancer_api_v1.tmpl` serves as an example.

-The top level directory should be the FQDN of your API group. e.g. `iam.metalctrl.io`.

 ## Distribution